zubkov-andrei/pg_profile/doc/pg_profile.md

 * *%Total* - time waited in event by all backends as a percentage of overall time waited by backends

 ### SQL query statistics
 This report section contains tables of top statements during report interval sorted by several important statistics.
 Data is captured from *pg_stat_statements* view if it was available at the time of samples.
+Statements can be highlighted in all SQL-related sections by a single mouse click on it.
+Also this click will show a query text preview just under the query statistics row.
+Query text preview can be hidden with a second click on a query.

 #### Top SQL by elapsed time